reflectivity/file_format/specification.md

 leading 4 columns of the data set.
 I.e.

-1. *Qz* (normal momentum transfer) with unit (1/angstrom` or `1/nm`)
+1. *Qz* (normal momentum transfer) with unit (`1/angstrom` or `1/nm`)
 2. *R* with unit 1
-   (fuzzy use of the term *reflectivity* since the data might still be affected by resolution, background, etc, and might not be normalised)
+   (fuzzy use of the term *reflectivity* since the data might still be affected by resolution, background, etc, and might not be normalized)
 4. *sigma* of *R*
 5. *sigma* or *FWHM* of resolution in *Qz*

 for columns 3 and 4 the default is *sigma*, the standard deviation of a Gaussian distribution.
-(While the specification allows for error columns of different type (FWHM or non-gaussian), this descritption is to be preferred.)
+(While the specification allows for error columns of different type (FWHM or non-gaussian), this description is to be preferred.)

 It's **strongly advised** that the third and fourth columns are provided.
 If these are unknown then a value of 'nan' can be used in the data array.